Ushankar-1/Math-utilities/README.md

 # Math-utilities
 Programs that perform tasks relevant to high school trigonometry and precalculus.

 FactorFinder.java (Java) - given a number, prints all of its unique factors or shows that it is prime.
-Complete.
+Completed March 2020.

 factorBreaker.java (Java) - given an integer, prints all of its prime factors.
 Complete.